Word2Vec is a special case of Kernel Correspondence Analysis and Kernels for Natural Language Processing: CA

-Also, CA is a statistical visualization method for picturing the associations between the levels of a two-way contingency table.
-To illustrate CA, one might consider the contingency table presented in Table \ref{table:Fisher'sdata}, which shows data well known as Fisher's data\cite{fishersData1940} for eye and hair color of people in Caithness, Scotland.
-The CA of these data yield the graphical display presented in Figure \ref{fig:fisherCA}.
-Figure 1 shows the correspondence between eye and hair color.
+CA is a statistical visualization method for picturing the associations between the levels of a two-way contingency table.
+As an illustration, consider the contingency table shown in Table \ref{table:Fisher'sdata}.
+This is well known as ``Fisher's data''~\cite{fishersData1940} and represents the eye and hair color of people in Caithness, Scotland.
+The CA of these data yields the graphical display presented in Figure \ref{fig:fisherCA}, which shows the correspondence between eye and hair color.

-PCA is the eigenvalue decomposition of a covariance matrix.
-CCA is the singular value decomposition (SVD) based on the matrix representing correlation with modification of the average and the inhomogeneousness.
-CA can be regarded as SVD of the covariance of CD with modification of the average and inhomogeneousness like that of CCA.
-And the Gini-index is another way of addressing the variance of CD.
-Okada \cite{Okada2000cov,NiitsumaPakddO05} reported that defining the Gini-index using one-hot encoding on appropriately rotated space yields reasonable values for the covariance.
-This research describes the rotated Gini-index with modifying inhomogeneousness is equivalent to CA.

-Picca et al. \cite{Davide2006KernelCA} introduced nonlinear kernel extension of CA. Niitsuma et al. \cite{niitsuma2003kernelPCACD} introduced nonlinear kernel extension of the rotated Gini-index.
-Equivalence between CA and the modified Gini-index can define more general nonlinear kernel extension of CA. Calling this nonlinear kernel extension kernel Correspondence Analysis (KCA), we note that gives well-known analysis for CD and natural language processing by specializing kernels.
-For example, our KCA can give G-test, skip-gram with negative-sampling (SGNS)\cite{NIPS2013_5021,LevyGnips14}, and GloVe\cite{pennington2014glove} as a special case.

-We apply KCA to natural language processing.
-Especially we specifically examine vector representations of words.
-Mikolov et al.\cite{NIPS2013_5021} introduced dense vector representations of words referred to as \verb|word2vec|.
-The vector representations give meaning subtraction or addition operations of the vectors.
-For example, the analogy ``King is to queen as man is to woman.'' is encoded in the vector space by the following vector equation: $ \text{king} - \text{queen} = \text{man} - \text{woman} $.
-Sometimes CA also has a similar property.
-For example, we can see the vector equation: $ (\text{eye:dark}) - (\text{eye:medium}) = (\text{hair:dark}) - (\text{hair:medium}) $ in Figure \ref{fig:fisherCA}.

-Levy et al. \cite{LevyGnips14} showed that skip-gram with negative-sampling (SGNS), which is one of \verb|word2vec|, can be regarded as analysis of the two-way contingency table in which the row represents a word, and the column represents context. \cite{LevyGnips14} showed that SGNS is the matrix factorization of pointwise mutual information (PMI) of the contingency table.
-Actually, PMI can be regarded as a log-scale representation of a contingency table.
-We formulate this mechanism within KCA by providing the appropriate kernels.